Gay Taipei · City Guide

 Taipei has an excellent transport system – with railways, highways, airports, and buses connecting Taipei with all parts of the island.
-For gay travellers, Taipei is a great place to visit, and is considered very safe.
+For gay travellers, Taipei is a great place to visit and is considered very safe.
 It has everything – a large gay scene with world-class parties, plenty of shopping and dining options, hot springs and spas and a good mix of old/new, East/West sightseeing.

 Taipei City is divided into 12 districts.
 Most familiar districts amongst gay travellers include:

 Taipei has a thriving gay scene consisting of Gay Bars, Gay Dance Clubs, Gay Saunas and Gay Massage Spas.
 There is a concentration of gay businesses in and around The Red House 西門紅樓 and Ximen area in Wanhua District, although gay venues are spread out in other parts of the city.
 One of a number of venues found in The Red House is Cafe Dalida, a modern and stylish gay bar that is a popular hangout amongst the city’s gay population.
 The bar boasts nightly live DJs and an impressive outdoor lounge terrace.

 On public bank holidays, there are usually large scale dance party events that attract huge numbers of visitors from other Asian countries including Hong Kong and Thailand.

 The Songshan Airport in downtown Taipei serves mostly domestic flights.
 Bus services connecting the airport to nearby cities are available as well.
 From the airport, there are several ways to get to the city: bus (express and non-express), high-speed rail (which runs every 15 minutes), one-way taxi and pre-arranged sedan.

 The MRT from Taoyuan Airport to Taipei Main Station is now in operation (since March 2016).
 The route (53 km) has 24 stations, spanning across Taipei City, New Taipei City and Taoyuan City.
-The first train from Taipei Main Station to the airport leaves at 6am and the last train at around 11pm.
+The first train from Taipei Main Station to the airport leaves at 6 am and the last train at around 11 pm.

 Taipei City has a very clean and safe Mass Rapid Transit system (MRT).
 It is a driverless elevated system, with the last trains departing at midnight.
 Eating, drinking and smoking are banned in both stations and trains which are clearly identified in English.